Generic Name: timolol (TIM-oh-lol)

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.

-- Use timolol drops on a regular schedule to get the most benefit from it.
-Using it at the same time each day will help you remember.
+- Using timolol drops at the same time each day will help you remember to use it.

-- Continue to use timolol drops even if your condition improves.
+- Continue to use timolol drops even if you feel well.
 Do not miss any doses.

 - If you miss a dose of timolol drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.